 The linearity of expectation is a fundamental property that holds for both discrete and continuous random variables.
 It states that the expectation (or mean) of a linear combination of random variables is equal to the linear combination of their individual expectations.

-1. For a single random variable X X XXX:
+For a single random variable XX:

-1. For multiple random variables X X XXX and Y Y YYY:
+For multiple random variables XX and YY:

 The linearity of expectation is a powerful property that simplifies the calculation of the expected value when dealing with combinations of random variables.
 It allows us to break down complex expressions into simpler components and compute their expectations separately.